Digital Reserve Currency Price Tops $0.0006 on Exchanges (DRC)

-Digital Reserve Currency (CURRENCY:DRC) traded 0.7% higher against the dollar during the 24-hour period ending at 18:00 PM ET on February 22nd.
-One Digital Reserve Currency coin can now be purchased for about $0.0006 or 0.00000002 BTC on cryptocurrency exchanges.
-In the last seven days, Digital Reserve Currency has traded 21.1% lower against the dollar.
-Digital Reserve Currency has a total market capitalization of $642,383.25 and approximately $1,682.00 worth of Digital Reserve Currency was traded on exchanges in the last day.
+Digital Reserve Currency (CURRENCY:DRC) traded down 4.6% against the U.S. dollar during the 24-hour period ending at 8:00 AM E.T. on February 28th.
+During the last week, Digital Reserve Currency has traded 5.5% lower against the U.S. dollar.
+One Digital Reserve Currency coin can currently be purchased for approximately $0.0006 or 0.00000002 BTC on major cryptocurrency exchanges.
+Digital Reserve Currency has a market cap of $610,778.52 and $1,626.00 worth of Digital Reserve Currency was traded on exchanges in the last 24 hours.

 - The Force Protocol (FOR) traded flat against the dollar and now trades at $0.0238 or 0.00000126 BTC.